AhmedYahyaE/plain-php-ecommerce/README.md

 # Plain PHP and MySQL complete E-commerce Application
 A plain PHP/MySQL complete E-commerce application with an Admin Panel, Login System, Registration, Validation and Authorization.
+It provides the functionality needed for running an online store, such as product listing, shopping cart, and order management and approvals through its Admin Panel.
+This project aims to demonstrate the implementation of an e-commerce system without relying on any external libraries or frameworks.

 Frontend technologies used: jQuery and Bootstrap.

 ## Screenshots: